The ITALIAN DISPATCH By Eric J Lyman

 I was on my way to the Anglo-American Bookstore, then still years away from closing down.
 As soon as I saw him, I changed my path to walk toward their table.
 Words were already forming on my lips: “Hey, John Updike!”

 They both looked up before I could make a sound.
-I suddenly froze, then turned, then disappeared around a corner.
+And I suddenly froze, then turned, then disappeared around a corner.

 “Hey, John Updike?”
 Really?
 No -- too trite.
 I needed to approach them like a peer, not a fan.
 I smoothed out the tuck of my shirt and patted down my hair.